emsterdam1/anRNAlab-Protocols/General/DNA Agarose Gel.md

     || **Total** | **1** L |

      *Note:Can also add 18.61 g of disodioum EDTA instead of solution*

-  Mix Tris and EDTA in 700 mL of water until dissolved.
-Add acetic acid and bring to 1 L.<br/>Final 50X solution is 2M Tris, 1M Acetate, 50 mM EDTA, and pH ~8.6".

   * Agarose
   * Nucleic acid dye or label, for example:
     * 5 mg/mL Ethidium Bromide (a 0.5% solution).
 This is 1000X
     * [GelRed Nucleic Acid Stain 10,000X](https://www.sigmaaldrich.com/catalog/product/mm/sct123?lang=en&region=US&cm_sp=Insite-_-caContent_prodMerch_gruCrossEntropy-_-prodMerch10-1).
 Can be used as 20,000X